mj-felix/track-my-warranties/README.md

 Application will be served at [localhost:3000](http://localhost:3000/).

 `npm run downdev` will shut down the development environment while persisting the data (database and uploaded files).

+#### Rebuilding Development Environment

+In order to rebuid the development environment (e.g. after installing new modules) run `npm run build-dev`.

+#### Code Formatting

+JavaScript code can be formatted using `npm run format` (after `npm run updev`).

+Embedded JavaScript (EJS) code can be checked using `npm run check-ejs` (after `npm run updev`).
+Any discovered errors will have to be fixed manually.

+#### Scheduled Email Notifications

+Application sends automatic email notifications 1 week, 4 weeks and 12 weeks before the expiry date of the warranty.

+In order to trigger these notifications in development environment run `npm run notifications` (after `npm run updev`).

+In production environment, the application uses free [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) plugin, which proved to be sufficient in terms of offered functionality.

 ### Extended Setup